Compute Instances

 Starting

 Instance is powering on.
-Wait a moment before connecting.
+Wait before connecting.

 Stopping

 Instance is shutting down.
-You cannot connect during this state.

 Stopped